 Profiles in "Indigeneity, the Arts and Sciences" Expertise Area

-• Horan's ten books and more than thirty essays span Latin American and U.S. literature and culture.
-Her former students live and work all over the world, in business, education, technology, and social change.
+• Horan's 10 books and 30+ essays span Latin American and U.S. literature and culture.
+She works in biography/life writing, translation and digital humanities.

 • Lauderdale's teaching and research interests include comparative law, indigneous jurisprudence, racialization, diversity, global indigenous struggles, and international terrorism.